 How to create a Subdomain Name

-On the control panel, locate the DOMAINS section and click Subdomains.
+Scroll down to the DOMAINS section and click Subdomains.

 Enter your subdomain name in the Subdomain text box and select the domain you wish to add the subdomain to from the drop-down menu.